iitc-project/ingress-intel-total-conversion/mobile/README.md

 - possibility to use a custom IITC script source

 - a click on Portal link copies it to clipboard

+- in-app layer chooser

+- in-app IITC buttons

+- in-app search

+- support for unofficial plugins.
+Just copy the *.user.js files to ```<storage_path>/IITC_Mobile/plugins/``` and they should appear at the end of the plugin list.
+Note: For every option a new persistent database entry is created.
+If you want to remove a plugin from your external storage you want to ensure that it is disabled in the settings, otherwise IITCM will always try to load it on start-up.
+If you messed this up you can wipe app data or add the plugin back to storage, disable it and remove it.
+Another option would be: Do nothing...it should work even so.

 - developer mode: all script source will be loaded from ```<storage_path>/IITC_Mobile/dev/```